alexander-clark/blog/_posts/2018-05-30-understanding-linux-command-prompt.md

     - linux-command-line
 permalink: /understanding-linux-command-prompt
 ---
+*Author's note: I've been using the Linux command line since 2003, but I often meet developers who struggle to understand it.
+I've also found that teaching can be a great way to deepen one's own understanding.
+After starting to write this series, I ran across Julia Evans' [Wizard Zines](https://wizardzines.com).
+Julia has a rare gift for explaining incredibly technical topics in ways that are helpful for beginners and experts alike.
+I highly recommend her work.*

 First, the preliminaries.
 In order to understand the Linux command prompt, it&#8217;s necessary to recognize the significance of the pieces it&#8217;s comprised of.
 Certain things are necessary in order to have a terminal session at all.

 ## Prerequisites